300 North 4th Street

 Librarian for English Literature, Art, Art History, Philosophy, Religion, and Digital Studies at Rutgers University-Camden.

 As the liaison librarian for English, Art, Art History, Philosophy, Religion, and Digital Studies at Rutgers University-Camden, I provide research assistance to undergraduate students, graduate students, and faculty in those departments.
-I also teach library instruction sessions in my liaison departments, create course-specific research guides, and purchase books for the Paul Robeson Library collection.
-I am heavily involved in the Robeson library's outreach efforts.
-In this capacity, I provide library instruction to RAs, TAs, and new faculty; staff tables at information fairs for new and admitted students; and offer evening research assistance at the residence halls as part of the Library Cafe program, a partnership between the library and Housing and Residence Life.
+I also teach library instruction sessions, create course-specific research guides, and purchase books for the Paul Robeson Library collection.
+In addition, I am heavily involved in the Robeson library's outreach efforts.
+In this capacity, I provide library instruction to RAs, TAs, and new faculty; staff tables at information fairs for new, admitted, and prospective students; develop partnerships with Rutgers Future Scholars, EOF, and the International Students Office; and offer evening research assistance at the residence halls as part of the Library Cafe program developed by the library and Housing and Residence Life.

 Please contact me if you: